-- Conventional Slab-on-Grade: minimum 6 inches thick. - Modulus of Subgrade Reaction: k = 100 psi/in. - Minimum slab reinforcement: No. 3 bars at 16-inches on-center, in both directions, due to the presence of medium expansive soils at this site.
-The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading.
+- Conventional Slab-on-Grade: minimum 6 inches thick. - Modulus of Subgrade Reaction: k = 125 psi/in.

+• Minimum slab reinforcement: No. 3 bars at 18 inches on center in both directions due to the presence of low expansive soils.
+The actual floor slab reinforcement should be determined by the structural engineer, based on the imposed loading.